troglodyte/space-x-rockets-java-angular/README.md

 Common commands:
 - Clean and build the project and run the backend in dev mode:
-- `mvn clean package && mvn spring-boot:run``
+- `  mvn clean package && mvn spring-boot:run`

 Default server address:
 - The backend starts on http://localhost:8080 by default.

 Verify it’s running:
-- Open in browser or curl: `http://localhost:8080/api/rockets/all`
+- Open in browser
   - Example: `curl http://localhost:8080/api/rockets/all`
+  - Or if using Jetbrains, use the docs/*http file

 ### Run with Docker Compose